ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 minimum value of the throttle (usually RC3_MIN) to the minimum value when in normal flight control.
-Don't set it to the value used by your transmitter when in throttle failsafe or you won't be able to arm using the rudder as the flight controller will think you are at a non-zero throttle level.
+Don't set it to the value used by your transmitter when in throttle failsafe or you won't be able to arm using the rudder as the autopilot will think you are at a non-zero throttle level.

 How to Arm
 ==========